danielmorena/kirby-markdown-field/README.md

 <img src="screenshot.png" alt="Screenshot" width="75%">

-Based on [CodeMirror](https://codemirror.net/2/), the syntax highlighting and field style matches the overall look of the Panel.
+The editor and syntax highlighting is based on [CodeMirror](https://codemirror.net/2/).
+The field style and color scheme matches the overall look of the Panel.

 Similar to the `textarea` field, the `markdown` field supports:
 - Drag & Drop from the sidebar